-never been a better time to buy a piano.
+This is a wonderful time to buy a piano.
 Here in Los Angeles, there are many fine pianos in search of new homes, and prices are extremely competitive.
+In general, California pianos have not been subject to the extreme humidity of the East Coast, so vintage models are often in better condition.

 you are a beginner or a seasoned performer, a responsive piano will